victoryeo/circom_zkp/README.md

 ZK_SNARK (Zero Knowledge-Succinct ARguments of Knowledge) is the most preferable NIZK.
 It is a set of non-interactive zero-knowledge protocols that have succinct proof size and sublinear verification time.

+### about circom
+Circom is a language for arithmetic circuits  that is used to generate zero knowledge proof.
+Circom compiler is a circom language compiler written in Rust that creates R1CS file.
+Circom is created by Iden3 open source project.